Methods of Preparing Cash Budget

 Balance Sheet Method

-Make an estimate of cash position by budgeted Cash Balance Sheet as on 31st Dec.
-2019.
+Required: Make an estimate of the company’s cash position by budgeted cash balance sheet as on 31 December 2019.

-(1) Previous year loss can be ascertained by preparing opening balance sheet as:
+- The previous year’s loss can be ascertained by preparing an opening balance sheet as follows: